 Secret Management

-Secrets like usernames, passwords, API keys, and private keys should be kept in Jenkins.
-They should not be hard-coded and included in a GitHub repository, nor hard-coded into Jenkins pipelines or Docker images.
+Secrets like usernames, passwords, API keys, and private keys should be kept in the GitHub Secrets store.
+They should not be hard-coded and included in a GitHub repository, nor hard-coded into CI/CD pipelines or Docker images.

 The SSM paramater store securely store secrets for use by your apps and other infrastructure.
 It has first-class integration for some services -- for example, the Elastic Container Service (ECS) can decrypt and inject secrets from SSM automatically upon booting a containeropen in new window.
 For services that do not offer this integration, the AWS SDK can be used to access & decrypt secrets in your application code.